Mosby's Textbook for Long-Term Care Nursing Assistants - Elsevier eBook on VitalSource (Retail Access Card), 8th Edition

 Elsevier eBook on VitalSource - Access Card

-With its highly visual format, topical information, and easy-to-follow guidance, Mosby’s Textbook for Long-Term Care Nursing Assistants, 8th Edition is the perfect resource to help you master the ins and outs of long-term care.
-One hundred step-by-step procedures — all written at the sixth-grade reading level — provide clear instructions for completing skills.
-Helpful spotlight boxes and realistic patient scenarios reinforce the nursing assistant’s roles and responsibilities that are needed in today’s long-term care settings.
-New features in this edition include an all-new chapter on culture and religion; a new chapter on career management and getting hired; new procedures; and updated content on topical issues like confusion and dementia, hypertension, American Heart Association CPR, cancer, and more.
-As with previous editions, the focus on OBRA content and patient quality of life will underscore competent and respectful care.
+With its highly visual format, topical information, and easy-to-follow guidance, Mosby’s Textbook for Long-Term Care Nursing Assistants, 8th Edition is the perfect resource for helping your students master the ins and outs of long-term care.
+One hundred step-by-step procedures — all written at the sixth-grade reading level — provide clear instructions for students of all levels (particularly ESL students).
+Helpful spotlight boxes and realistic patient scenarios located throughout the text, further reinforce the expected roles and responsibilities of today’s nursing assistants working in a long-term care setting.
+New features of this eighth edition include an all-new chapter devoted to culture and religion; a new chapter on career management and getting hired; new procedures; and updated content on a wide variety of topical issues including confusion and dementia, hypertension, American Heart Association CPR, cancer, and more.
+As with previous editions, the focus on OBRA content and quality of life will ensure your students learn to provide competent and respectful care.

 - 6th grade reading level and concise coverage helps readers of all levels and abilities (particularly ESL individuals) easily understand and master important long-term care concepts and procedures.